V1V1/SharpScribbles/README.md

 # SharpScribbles
-My doodles as I learn C#
+This is a collection of projects I'm working on as I learn C#.
+Expect terrible code that sometimes works.